-Almeida adds to Giro lead as Ganna wins time trial
+In his 1st Grand Tour, Almeida keeps adding to his Giro lead

 Two-time Giro champion Vincenzo Nibali is fifth, 2:30 back.

-Of the top five in the standings, only McNulty finished ahead of Almeida in the time trial.
+Of the top five in the standings, only McNulty finished ahead of Almeida in the time trial — and Almeida gained 16 seconds on Kelderman.

+“I won more time than I expected,” Almeida said.
+“I was expecting to lose time to Kelderman — he’s a really good time trialist. … That’s really positive.”

+The longest race that Almeida had previously competed in was the 10-day Baby Giro for under-23 riders in 2018.
+He finished second in that race.

 Ganna also won the race-opening time trial in Palermo and then took Stage 5 with a solo victory.